IDEMSInternational/rapidpro-flow-toolkit/docs/surveys.md

 - `template arguments`: Template arguments to be passed down to the template `template_survey_question_wrapper`.
 Other templates that are included as blocks within this templates naturally have access to these template arguments as well.

 This will create one flow, named `survey - {survey name} - question - {question ID}`.

+Note: Unlike surveys, the `config` column (SurveyConfig) is ignored.

 ## Survey templates